hangyao/Udacity_SDCND_traffic-signs/README.md

 The completed code is provided in the notebook `Traffic_Signs_Recognition.ipynb` notebook file.

+Another tutorial code is also provided in the notebook `traffic-sign-classification-with-keras.ipynb` notebook file.
+This code requires [Keras](https://keras.io/) library installed.

 ## Run

 Make sure you are in the top-level project directory `Udacity_SDCND_traffic-signs/` (that contains this README).
 Then run: